wustlcse237sp20/project-necessitiesneednow/README.md

 ## Next Iteration

+For our next iteration of NecessitiesNeededNow we hope to have the following user stories completed.

 * As a user, I will be able to use a categorization system for items for ease of finding what I want.

 * As a user, I want my information and preferences saved/loaded as CSV files in a file management system.